arrilot/laravel-widgets/README.md

 > Note: You can use your own stubs if you need.
 Publish config file to change paths.

 The last step is to call the widget.
-You've actually got several ways to do so.
+There are several ways to do so.

 ```php
 @widget('recentNews')